robdunn4/QSpice/WIP/QParser2/README.md

 * [QBomGen](./QBomGen/) &mdash; A simple QParser2 command-line tool to generate a Bill of Materials list.
 * [QSymGen](./QSymGen/) &mdash; A QSpice symbol generator for the *QMdbSim* micro-controller simulator project.
 * [QtDemo](./QtDemo/) &mdash; Using MSVS with Qt Extension for GUI interface to the QParser2 Project shared libraries.
+* [QSymGen2](./QSymGen2/) &mdash; Test version of QSpice symbol generator for the *QMdbSim* micro-controller simulator project.
+Similar to QSymGen but recoded from scratch.
+Adds support for GPIO pins. **Not Complete**